How to Write a Short, Personal Psalm of Thanksgiving

-“Thank God” is such an inherent part of our thinking that even the atheists express it; and the rest of us sometimes say it casually like a kind of slang.
+“Thank God” is such an inherent part of our thinking that even atheists use the expression (and the rest of us sometimes say it casually like a kind of slang).

 In the First Thanksgiving (1621), the pilgrims gave thanks to God for guiding them safely to the New World.
 William Bradford writes of their celebration in Of Plymouth Plantation: